Charles the Twelfth: 1843: seven-year-old season

 In June 1843 Charles the Twelfth started 5/2 favourite for the Gold Vase at Ascot Racecourse but finished unplaced behind the three-year-old Gorhambury.
 Later that month at Newcastle he recorded his last win when he won the Craven Stakes over one mile, beating the four-year-old Agreeable but then finished unplaced in the Newcastle Gold Cup.
 In July Charles the Twelfth carried top weight of 135 pounds in the Goodwood Cup: he started the 9/2 third favourite, but finished unplaced behind Hyllus.
 Charles the Twelfth returned to Doncaster for his final race in which he finished second to Alice Hawthorn in the Doncaster Cup.

 Stud record

 Charles the Twelfth began his career as a breeding stallion at Sheffield Lane Paddocks near Ecclesfield in South Yorkshire at a fee of 12 guineas.
 By 1848 he had moved to George Tattersall's stud at Willesden Paddocks, where he stood at a fee of fifteen guineas.
 Charles the Twelfth was euthanised on 12 October 1859 and buried at an old quarry near Sheffield.

 The most successful of his progeny was the gelding Little Charley, the winner of the 1858 Grand National.
 Charles the Twelfth's daughter Olga had some influence as a broodmare, being the female-line ancestor of White Nose (Melbourne Cup), Eclair au Chocolat (Prix de l'Arc de Triomphe) and Gallahadion.

+Popular culture

+In recognition of the achievements of Charles the Twelfth, the alehouse The Bay Horse in Heslington was renamed The Charles XII around 1843.
+The establishment continues to use the name to this day.